Goal651/weather_mqtt/README.md

 ## Project Structure

 ```
-mqtt-weather-app/
+mqtt-weather/
 ├── public/
 │   └── index.html       # Frontend interface with Chart.js visualization
 ├── server.js            # Express backend with API endpoints and SQLite logic
 ├── package.json         # Node.js dependencies
-├── weather_data.db      # SQLite database (created automatically)
+├── weather_data.sqlite  # SQLite database (created automatically)
 └── README.md            # Setup instructions
 ```

 ## How It Works

 1. The frontend connects to the MQTT broker and displays real-time temperature and humidity values
-2. Each MQTT message is sent to the backend and stored in the SQLite database
+2. Each MQTT broker data is sent to the backend and stored in the SQLite database
 3. Every 5 minutes, the backend calculates averages and stores them in a separate table
 4. The chart displays up to one hour of historical data (twelve 5-minute intervals)